XDleader555/XDleader555/README.md

 ## About Me

 Hi, I'm Andrew Miyaguchi.
-I'm a student studying computer engineering who curiously has the ability to CAD model pretty well.
-This means that I can make the hardware, program the firmware, and package it in a nice 3D printed shell.
+Although my degree is in computer engineering, I have the ability to CAD model pretty well.
+This means I can design, program, and package projects from start to finish.

 ### Get in touch